Golovin-Andrey/DockerFiles/README.md

 # DockerFiles
-Collection of docker files for simulation soft
+Collection of docker files for molecular dynamics simulation soft and more